vampjaz/razer_blade_stealth_hackintosh/README.md

 Hey there, I got several requests to release my EFI and show how I made my Razer Bade Stealth Mojave hackintosh, so here it is.
 This is not a full step-by-step guide, rather a few specific notes (and a full EFI folder) to compliment a full guide like [Corp's](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) or [RehabMan's](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/).
 This install aims to be as vanilla as possible, so no modifications should be needed to the actual mac operating system files.
 The only system files I modified were the asset files needed to change the About This Mac display, and the screen resoltion overrides to allow me to run the internal display at 5K HiDPI.

+Also, I have tried out the macOS Catalina release and most things work, sleep is buggy though.
+At least sidecar seems to work fine now on the release.

 **Disclaimer:** I am not responsible if you mess up your computer with this setup.
 I recommend reading everything so you know what you're getting yourself into.

-This EFI (both the Clover and OpenCore versions) should be compatible with Catalina but you're on your own if you try to install it.
-Also, **I do not recommend using the OpenCore EFI!** It's not maintained as often (I made it as an experiement), and causes instability with the trackpad drivers.
+**I do not recommend using the OpenCore EFI!** It's not maintained as often (I made it as an experiement), and causes instability with the trackpad drivers.
 It's meant for learning.

 Here is the hardware specification of my Blade as I bought it: